jsmithdefense/Azure-RBAC-Risk-Analyzer/README.md

 # Azure RBAC Risk Analyzer

-> *"Students can actively manage Microsoft Sentinel incidents and alerts in
+> *"The analysts group can actively manage Microsoft Sentinel incidents and alerts
-> Cyber-Range-Admin-SOC — including dismissing, closing, or modifying incident
+> in the production SOC resource group — including dismissing, closing, or modifying
-> status — actions that could suppress legitimate detections or obscure attacker
+> incident status — actions that could suppress legitimate detections or obscure
-> activity during exercises."*
+> attacker activity."*
 >
 > — AI-generated capability summary produced by this tool against a live Azure environment